arizvisa/ida-minsc/docs/static/tagging.rst

 Storage/Retrieval of tags
 -------------------------

-The other aspect of the tag api is the programmatic storage and retrieval of tags defined at a particular address.
+The other aspect of the tagging api is the programmatic storage and retrieval of tags defined at a particular address.
 This functionality is performed by either the :py:func:`database.tag` or the :py:func:`function.tag` functions.
 It's important to distinguish that the namespace these functions